neopoly/neocore-js/README.md

 ## Release new Version

+Set version in package.json and bower.json, then run...

 ```
 npm publish
 ```

-...then manually update bower.json version to the same and run push!